3rd May, 2018

-On 12 May 2015 , the Federal Government announced in the budget release, that all eligible small businesses would be entitled to an immediate deduction for asset purchases costing less than $20,000.
+The Federal Government announced in the 2015 budget that all eligible small businesses would be entitled to an immediate deduction for asset purchases costing less than $20,000.
+This measure replaced the $1,000 threshold which was in existence up to the announcement and will be in existence until 30 June this year (at this stage).

-If you do not require any assets or haven’t got the cash flow to afford them before year end, it is really important to remember that you are able to write off the balance of any small business pool with a written down value of less than $20,000 and get an immediate deduction!
+If you do not require any assets or haven’t got the cash flow to afford them before year end, it’s really important to remember that you’re able to write off the balance of any small business pool with a written down value of less than $20,000 and get an immediate deduction!

 You will need to ensure that your assets are eligible assets as, for example, capital works are not subject to the simplified depreciation rules and are subject to different rates, which are much less than the general pool and immediate write off.